2i2c-org/docs/data/sharing.md

-# Data management

-## Share data files with your users
+# Share data files with your users

 Sometimes you might need to distribute a set of files to all your users, so they don't have to re-download it once per person.